MahamArif/angular-training/README.md

-# AngularTraining
+# Angular Training
 This repository is for learning angular.
+It contains hands-on tutorial from angular website https://angular.io/tutorial.